Nuclear-Peacock/Qual-MM-App/README.md

 than a screen-by-screen redesign — it should read as noticeably calmer and more polished everywhere, but if any specific screen still feels rough, point me at it.

+## Codebook: deductive seeding, inductive additions, and who sees what

+Two coding pathways feed the same shared codebook:

+- **Individual coders add inductive codes as they go** — while coding in the Code stage, anyone (Individual or Group role) can create a new code on the fly by selecting text and clicking "+ create."
+This is unrestricted by design; it's how open/inductive coding is supposed to work, and every new code goes into the shared master codebook immediately, regardless of who created it.
+- **The Group role can pre-seed deductive codes before anyone starts coding** — Master Codebook has an "Add a predetermined code" panel (Group role only) that creates a code with no excerpt attached, for codes you already know you want going in — derived from your research questions or learning theory, not yet observed in the data.

+Every code carries an **Origin** (deductive/inductive) and, if deductive, which **learning theory** it comes from — editable any time from Master Codebook, which also shows that theory right in each code's collapsed row.

+**Who can select which codes while coding** is asymmetric by design:
+- **Deductive codes are selectable by everyone**, always — the whole point of pre-seeding them is that coders should be looking for them from the start.
+- **Inductive codes are only selectable by the researcher who created them.** If Researcher A invents an inductive code, Researcher B won't see it in their own code picker — it's still saved to the shared master codebook and will surface once Master Codebook unlocks for them, but it doesn't appear as a selectable option while they're independently coding.
+This keeps independent coding genuinely independent — nobody's inductive vocabulary leaks into anyone else's initial pass.
+- **The Group role sees and can select every code**, deductive or inductive, from anyone — no filtering applies to Group.

+**Master Codebook itself stays locked to Individual coders** until **every single document** has at least one saved code *and* at least one memo from them — not just "coded everything overall, plus one memo anywhere."
+A memo only counts toward a given document if it's linked to that document specifically (the dropdown in Memos — "General / project-level" memos don't count toward any document's requirement).
+The individual banner at the top of the app shows live progress and names exactly which documents still need a code, a memo, or both.
+Once every document clears both, Master Codebook and everything past it becomes visible, read-only.
+Until then, they still have full access to whatever deductive codes exist, just through the Code stage's picker, not through browsing the codebook itself.

 ## Combined survey upload

 If quantitative and qualitative data arrive in one CSV (a typical form/survey export —